saviss33/Calorimeter/README.md

 * **Sarjot Singh** - (https://github.com/sarjot-singh)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE)file for details
+This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 * Instructors